OpenVAA/voting-advice-application/docs/admin-guide/candidate-app.md

 Then, use the "Save" button and you should be able to log in as the candidate at http://localhost:5173/candidate.

 ## Resetting Password
 The user gets an email with a link to reset their password using the forgot password functionality on the login page.
-The frontend URL in the emails is configured with in `.env` with the PUBLIC_FRONTEND_URL variable, and the SMTP can be configured using the following variables:
+The frontend URL in the emails is configured in `.env` with the PUBLIC_FRONTEND_URL variable, and the SMTP can be configured using the following variables:
 - `SMTP_HOST`: the hostname the SMTP server runs on
 - `SMTP_PORT`: the port of the SMTP server
 - `SMTP_USERNAME`: the username used for authentication